shreya976/shr.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 # Shreyas Deshmukh
 Passionate Researcher | Statistics Enthusiast | Public Health Advocate

+I am a pre-doctoral fellow at IIM Bangalore in the field of decision science, under the mentorship of [Dr. Saudeep Deb](https://soudeepd.github.io/).
+Here, I have worked on developing novel methodologies for predicting disease outbreaks, evaluating them using experimental and simulation approaches.
+Currently, I am focused on quantile autoregression and its efficiency in predicting higher values in time series data.

-Greetings!
-I am Shreyas Deshmukh, a dedicated researcher with a post-graduate degree in Statistics and a profound interest in public health research.
-Currently pursuing a Master’s in Population Studies at the International Institute for Population Sciences in Mumbai, my academic journey has been enriched with a comprehensive MSc in Statistics from Sardar Patel University, Anand, Gujarat, and a BSc in Statistics from Savitribai Phule Pune University, Maharashtra.
+I am a dedicated researcher with a post-graduate degree in Statistics and Master’s in Population Studies.
+With a profound interest in public health research.
+With masters in population studies from the International Institute for Population Sciences in Mumbai, my academic journey has been enriched with a comprehensive MSc in Statistics from Sardar Patel University, Anand, Gujarat, and a BSc in Statistics from Savitribai Phule Pune University, Maharashtra.

 ## Professional Journey